sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 Since lock-based methods add aditional overhead and require a complex implementation, there are also methods that don't use locks and accept a small probability of data overwrites as an optimization tradeoff<d-cite key="steinmetz2020more"></d-cite>.
 These methods rely on atomic operations and memory models to enable lock-free concurrency with low probability of overwrites.

 One method used frequently in lock-free implementations to reduce probability of overwrites and encourage exploration of other nodes is **virtual loss**.
-When a thread visits a node, it temporarily assumes that each rollout gives 0 reward, reducing its UCT score and discouraging other threads from visiting it until its results are backpropagated.
+If we were to naively parallelize the rollouts by having K workers run rollouts based on the same values and visit counts, they will all use the same path within the known tree and we will effectively have no exploration.
+Virtual loss solves this by assuming that each ongoing rollout will give 0 reward, reducing the UCT score of the current node and discouraging other threads from visiting it until its results are backpropagated.
 This adjustment ensures that parallel workers are less likely to redundantly explore the same subtree.
 This diagram from Yang et al. shows what this looks like:

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/virtual_loss_traversal.png" class="img-fluid" %}